Mark Page: Ex-Radio 1 DJ jailed for 12 years over child sex offences

 Mark Page, 63, of Ingleby Barwick, Teesside, used a webcam to contact victims and travelled to the country.

-He claimed his computer was hacked but jurors at Teesside Crown Court found him guilty of four offences on Wednesday.
+He claimed his devices had been hacked but jurors at Teesside Crown Court found him guilty of four offences on Wednesday.

-Cleveland Police said children in the Philippines were "that bit safer" with Page in prison.
+Judge Paul Watson QC said Page targeted vulnerable children and was the "very embodiment of depravity".

-Page, a divorced father of three, was found guilty of four charges of arranging the commission of a child sex offence but cleared of one.
+Page, who was on Radio 1 in the 1980s and worked as Middlesbrough FC's stadium announcer for 20 years, was found guilty of four charges of arranging the commission of a child sex offence.

-He was convicted of two counts of abuse by using a webcam linking his home to the Philippines in 2016 and two more of offences while visiting the country in 2016 and 2019.
+The divorced father of three was convicted of two counts of abuse by using a webcam linking his home to the Philippines in 2016 and two more of offences while visiting the country in 2016 and 2019.

+One of his victims, a then 13-year-old fatherless waitress who was the eldest of six children, has been traced and now lives in a place of safety, the court heard.

+The judge said Page's offences "involve the grotesque sexual abuse of young children for your own sexual gratification" as he imposed a life-long Sexual Harm Prevention Order on the former broadcaster.

 Det Sgt Kevin Carter from Cleveland Police's paedophile online investigation team, said Page had "refused to accept responsibility" and instead tried to "lay blame on everyone but himself".